 A One Person Company offers sole owners many benefits that are not readily available to sole proprietors.
 These include the concept of limited liability, the ability to raise larger debts at competitive rates from banks and so on.
 But at the same time, there are certain drawbacks to OPCs that may make it unsuitable for certain people.
 Five such drawbacks are discussed below.

 A curious downside of starting a One Person Company is that once you register an OPC, then you are restricted from incorporating any more OPCs.
 In contrast, you are free to start any number of private limited companies and LLPs.
 The exact reason as to why such a restriction has been imposed is not clear, but it does not change the fact that such a limitation affects a person’s ability to start multiple ventures with 100% ownership.
+This means that your personal house, your foundation for your livelihood is under a certain amount of pressure, as you could potentially be liable for damages and have to sell your home in order to pay for your company’s failure.

 Only a natural born Indian citizen, who is currently living in the country can incorporate a One Person Company.
 As such, foreign nationals cannot start OPCs in India.
 Plus, a company cannot incorporate an OPC since a company is not considered a ‘person’ when it comes to OPCs.
 As such, if you own a private limited company and wish to start an OPC in the name of the company to use it as a subsidiary or some other purpose, you will be unable to do so under current laws.